kiba/Writings/fac/chp28_the_summoned_dwarf.md

 There were more of shorties like him in the street!
 It wasn't the modern street that he expected.

 "IT STANK!"
 MacMuffin complained.
-There were manure in the street.
-A crew of dwarves swept away the manure into the running wastewater below.
+There were manure in the street, even if those manure were slowly swept away by a crew of dwarves.

 ***